310mc/https-310mc.github.io-tl/source/_posts/motor_show/epilogue.md

 <th>(It’s all thanks to everyone that I’m here right now.
 At the very least, I’m gonna try to move forward little by little so that I avoid causing any delays!)</th>

-<th>(The black flames are the mark of effort!
+<th>(The black flame is the mark of effort!
 With every single flame absorbed within me, I’ll use them as fuel and make those flames shine!)</th>

 <th>(Our flames will sparkle with every color in existence!)</th>
 {% endbubble %}